 Tony Frusciante:

-I'm a Creative Director who leads and executes, both.
-I've built brand systems, run creative teams of 6 to 18 people, presented to C-suites, and still have my hands in the work every single day.
+I lead and execute, both.
+I've run distributed creative teams of 6 to 18 people, presented directly to C-suite stakeholders, and still have my hands in the work every single day.
 That combination is rarer than it should be.

 Observe: See what actually exists.
 Map the chaos without judgment.